 9. More Bosstones.
 I’m not surprised, but I have to admit I wasn’t sure who this was until the vocals kicked in.
-“A Man Without”, which I’ll also admit I had look up based on the lyrics.
+“A Man Without” (I’ll also admit I had google some of the lyrics to arrive at this conclusion).
 I probably haven’t heard this song since the last time I listened to this mixtape.
 I used to be real into the Bosstones, but especially the album Don’t Know How to Party.

 10. Holy mother of fuckballs, it’s “Killing Time” by Obituary!
 This tape may be the actual nexus point for my divergent musical tastes.
 It took me a while to really get into/appreciate death metal, but for whatever reason, 1992’s The End Complete by Obituary was one of the albums that grabbed me back then.

 11. Motherfucking “Silo” by Only Living Witness!
 This band was just utterly phenomenal, and I wish theyd’ released more than two albums.

 12. And now here’s “Slug”, also by Only Living Witness.
 Yegods, what an incredible album Prone Mortal Form is.
 The Decibel Hall of Fame entry on it is one of my favorites in that series.